Network Installation Instructions

 6. Once SPC Express is running, click on the File Menu and choose 'Global Preferences'.

-• Define your 'Report Title' (company name)
+• Define your 'Report Title' (most people use their company name)

 Alternate Method:

 You could install SPC Express locally on each workstation and still keep your data files on the server.
 If you choose to do it this way, you'll need to do an update at each workstation every time a new release of SPC Express comes out.
+The program will work properly either way.

 Optional AutoScope:

-If you are using the optional AutoScope, refer to the screen below to see how to set the Global Preferences at each station:
+3. Refer to the screen below to see how to set the Global Preferences at each station: